 About Rich Edwards, President

 Rich's extensive work experience, knowledge base and commitment to quality create a solid foundation on which Precision Waterjet is built.
 As a young child he always had a passion for machines, constantly working with his hands to build or take things apart to see how they worked.
-Starting his career in the military he began working on 747's.
+Starting his career in the United States Air Force he began working on the E4-B, a military version of the Boeing 747.
 It was during this time he became a registered Airframe and Power plant mechanic.
-While successful at this career, he decided that he wanted to expand his knowledge and follow a passion to work building machines.
-Going to school and taking advantage of a great opportunity, he got the chance to learn design and many different manufacturing methods while building custom automation equipment.
-In 2006 he decided to take all that knowledge and start his own business with his father, and Precision Waterjet was born.
+While successful at this career, he decided that he wanted to expand his knowledge and follow a creative passion to work building machines.
+Going to school and taking advantage of a great opportunity, he got the chance to learn design and many different manufacturing methods while building custom automation equipment and prototypes.
+In 2006 he decided to take all that knowledge and start his own business with his father Larry, and Precision Waterjet was born.
 Using his experience in machine design, he has helped modify Precision Waterjet’s equipment and practices to tackle the most difficult jobs.
 He continues to expand the company and stays a main contact for customer needs.

 Larry helped to build Precision Waterjet from the very beginning.
 Growing up as a kid working on his Grandparents farm in the summer, he understands hard work and dedication.
 Working for the airlines and retiring as an Aircraft Maintenance Engineer he brings years of process and mechanical experience to Precision Waterjet.
 Since 2006 he has engineered ways to make PWJet high pressure pumps and other equipment some of the most reliable in the industry.
 He is also the driver, and the builder, of the Precision Waterjet sponsored 68 Camaro vintage road race car, be sure to come see us at the track.